Ethiopia rivals gear up for South Africa peace talks

 The AU's mediation team for the talks was to include Horn of Africa envoy Olusegun Obasanjo, South Africa's former deputy president Phumzile Mlambo-Ngcuka and former Kenyan president Uhuru Kenyatta.

-The conflict began two years ago when Abiy sent troops into Tigray, accusing the Tigray People's Liberation Front (TPLF), the region's ruling party which resisted central authority, of attacking army camps.
+The conflict began two years ago when Abiy sent troops into Tigray, accusing the TPLF, the region's ruling party which resisted central authority, of attacking army camps.

-The TPLF dominated Ethiopia's ruling political alliance for decades before Abiy took power in 2018 and sidelined the party.